TABurrows/taburrows.github.io/_docs/google-cloud/database-migration.md

 - business rules are implemented using constraints on fields
 - there are relationships implemented between tables, stored procedures are used as well as triggers
 - clients connect directly to the database
-- clients where intended to be as thin as possible
+- clients were intended to be as thin as possible
 - the work of managing transactions and enforcing rules was the domain of the DB server itself where this logic was centrally located and shared by the clients
 - Client-server dbs are fast and secure (often preferred architecture for many DBAs)